1:22-cv-06664

 - Plaintiff’s Counsel: Direction IP Law; Banie & Ishimoto LLP

-- Venue Allegations: Plaintiff alleges venue is proper in the Northern District of Illinois because Defendant has a regular and established place of business in the district.
+- Venue Allegations: Venue is based on the allegation that Defendant maintains a regular and established place of business within the Northern District of Illinois.

-- Core Dispute: Plaintiff alleges that Defendant’s Wi-Fi access points infringe a patent related to methods for grouping users and multiplexing signals in multi-antenna communication systems.
+- Core Dispute: Plaintiff alleges that Defendant’s Wi-Fi access points infringe a patent related to methods for grouping and multiplexing user signals in a multi-antenna communication system.

 Case Timeline